Blotch3D/Blotch3D/README.md

 Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window.
 (You can create any number of other, non-3D windows you like.)
-You can *create* multiple 3D windows, but they don't work correctly (input sometimes goes to the wrong window) and in certain situations will crash.
+You can *create* multiple 3D windows, but MonoGame does not support them correctly (input sometimes goes to the wrong window) and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.

 Officially, MonoGame must create the 3D window, and does not allow you to specify an existing window to use as the 3D window.
 There are some platform-specific ways to do it described online, but note that they may not work in later MonoGame releases.

-To properly make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to the original MonoGame window so that it is overlaid over the child window.
-On Microsoft Windows, the BlWindow3D.WindowForm field may be helpful in this.
+To properly make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to the 3D window so that it is overlaid over the child window.

 All MonoGame features remain available and accessible in Blotch3D.
 For
 examples: